 After love bit into her skin, she tied it into a knot and swallowed it.
 She had a secret.
 She tried to scrape off her brown skin as a girl.
 She put yellow towels over her head and pretended to be what society said was beautiful.
 Her mental health scattered around the room one night.
 Her womanhood ached with rebellion and ran into fire.
 She has stories on her teeth when she laughs now.
 She learned how to be a story, a meditation, and a homage after the rain came.
 These are stories that fall from her arms.

-This 2nd indie project, Love’s Third Eye, shows the growth in Shatara’s poetry and gravitates towards some abstract surrealism imagery and aims to be somewhat poetically therapeutic in nature; touching on a wide range of themes such as spiritual growth, experiencing euphoric love, loss, abandonment, abuse, mental health, oppression in race and gender, womanhood, colorism, sexuality, empowerment, self reflection, trauma, prayer and even meditation.
-This book also pays homage in small undertones to fierce women in art history in addition to heroines of color in literature and other fine arts.
+This 2nd indie project, Love’s Third Eye, shows the growth in Shatara’s poetry and gravitates towards some abstract surrealism imagery and aims to be somewhat poetically therapeutic in nature; touching on a wide range of themes such as spiritual growth, experiencing euphoric love, loss, abandonment, mental health, oppression, womanhood, colorism, empowerment, self reflection, trauma, and meditation.
+This book also pays homage in small undertones to fierce women in fine art history and literature.
 Click here to view on Amazon.